30 Types Of Marigolds You Should Be Growing

 Naughty Marietta French Marigolds

-These interesting garden marigolds have blooms that resemble tickseed, with dark maroon centers and yellow edges.
+These interesting types of marigolds have blooms that resemble tickseed, with dark maroon centers and yellow edges.
 The flower is said to resemble Jeanette Anna MacDonald, the star of the 1935 musical romance Naughty Marietta.
-The bushy plants of this cultivar bloom 2-inch flowers in summer that last until the first frost.
+The bushy plants of this cultivar bloom two-inch flowers in summer that last until the first frost.
 It’s a great variety for those who want a striking French marigold in their garden.

 Red Metamorph French Marigolds

 This French marigold variety has stark maroon blooms that sit atop sturdy stems.
-In warmer weather, the petals take on splashes of yellow, and when the weather cools the splashes metamorph and disappear!
-As a taller variety that stands 2 to 3 feet, employ these in vegetable gardens or along cottage garden borders.
+In warmer weather, the petals take on splashes of yellow, and when the weather cools, the splashes morph and disappear!
+As a taller variety that stands two to three feet, employ these in vegetable gardens or along cottage garden borders.

 Gem Blend Signet Marigolds